nolanlawson/css-talk-2022/markdown.md

 If you do this correctly, then you should see one big style/layout cost (or at most two) rather than multiple.
 This allows the browser to be more efficient because it's doing all the calculations at once rather than piece by piece.

-Or in many cases, you should probably do your layout in CSS rather than JavaScript!
-This will avoid this cost entirely.

 [Demo](https://bl.ocks.org/nolanlawson/raw/6a4e514d16331594bef2d4b9ee91f150/)

 ---